Cotopia-Inc/cotopiaui/README.md

 License
 -------
-MIT License — see LICENSE file (or add MIT text)
+GNU v3.0 License — see LICENSE file
 Attribution: PayPal SDK and Web3/MetaMask are third-party software with their own usage policies.

 Acknowledgements